 The 2026 founder podcast tour is not the 2018 founder podcast tour.
 The 2018 version was a list of 30 shows, a generic pitch template, and a hope that one host would say yes inside the quarter.
 It produced two appearances, a few hundred listeners, and zero compounding distribution.
 The 2026 version is a podcast booking system for founders that runs as a 90-day plan, lands 8 to 12 appearances, generates 64 to 144 short-form clips, and turns a single-quarter push into a permanent distribution layer for the next twelve months.

 Most founder podcast guides still teach the pitch in isolation.
 They tell you how to write a better cold email, how to flatter the host, how to suggest topics.
 They miss the load-bearing variable: a podcast tour is a system, not a series of pitches.
-The pitch is the cheapest line in the system.
+The pitch is the lowest-cost line in the system.
 The expensive lines are the clip pipeline, the host research, and the redistribution loop that runs in the seven days after each recording.
 Founders who treat the tour as a pitching exercise produce two appearances and stop.
 Founders who treat it as a 90-day system produce ten appearances and a content engine that compounds into Q2.

 This is the 90-Day Tour Plan we run for FORKOFF clients and ran on ourselves.
 Three phases, fixed windows, named yield gates, no skipping.